nospecs/ovadare/README.md

 ## Integration with Autogen

-Ovadare enhances Autogen by adding robust conflict resolution capabilities to its agent orchestration framework.
-By integrating Ovadare, you can ensure that your agents collaborate effectively without stepping on each other's toes.
+OVADARE enhances Autogen by adding robust conflict resolution capabilities to its agent orchestration framework.
+By integrating OVADARE, you can ensure that your agents collaborate effectively without stepping on each other's toes.

 ## Contribution

-Ovadare is open-source, and we welcome contributions.
+OVADARE is open-source, and we welcome contributions.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature.